Philippine Airlines Flight 434: Explosion

 Flight 434 landed in Cebu at 6:50 a.m., after a flight time of 1 hour 15 minutes.
 At 8:38 a.m., after a 38-minute delay due to airport congestion, the plane took off with a total of 273 passengers on board.
 Among them was 24-year-old Haruki Ikegami (池上春樹, Ikegami Haruki), a Japanese industrial sewing machine maker returning from a business trip to Cebu, occupying seat 26K.
 At 11:43 a.m.
-Japan Standard Time, 4 hours after Yousef planted his bomb, the device exploded Ikegami's seat injuring an additional ten passengers in the adjacent seats in front of and behind seat 26K.
+Japan Standard Time, four hours after Yousef planted his bomb, the device exploded underneath Ikegami's seat, injuring an additional ten passengers in the adjacent seats in front of and behind seat 26K.
 The blast also blew off a two-square-foot (0.2 m^{2}) portion of the cabin floor leaving a gaping hole leading to the cargo hold location, and the cabin's rapid expansion from the explosion severed a number of control cables in the ceiling that controlled the plane's right aileron, as well as cables that connected to the steering controls of both the Captain and First Officer.
-Assistant purser Fernando Bayot tried to pull Ikegami out of the hole created by the explosion, but soon Bayot realized that part of Ikegami's body was missing, and that Ikegami had died.
+Assistant purser Fernando Bayot tried to pull Ikegami out of the hole created by the explosion, but soon Bayot realized that part of Ikegami's lower body was missing, and that Ikegami had died.
 In order to prevent additional panic, Bayot called another flight attendant over to give the appearance that they were tending to Ikegami's needs with a blanket and oxygen mask, then reported the extent of the passenger injuries to the cockpit.

 Masaharu Mochizuki, a passenger on the flight, recalled that passengers, both injured and uninjured, tried to move away from the blast site, but cabin crew told passengers to remain in place until an assessment of the situation could be made.
 Of the ten passengers who were injured, one needed urgent medical care.

 The severity of the disaster was reduced by several mitigating factors.
 With the 747 utilized on the sector having a modified seating arrangement instead of the standard layout, the hole in the floor beneath the seat punched through to the cargo hold instead of the fuel tank, sparing the plane from exploding.
 The bomb's orientation, positioned front-to-back and upward angled from horizontal, caused the blast to expand vertically and lengthwise.
 This spared the plane's outer structure, as Ikegami's body absorbed most of the blast force; the lower half of his body fell into the cargo hold.
-Additionally, due to the 38-minute delay in takeoff from Cebu the plane was not as far out to sea as anticipated, which contributed to the captain's available options for an emergency landing.
+Additionally, due to the 38-minute delay in takeoff from Cebu, the plane was not as far out to sea as anticipated, which contributed to the captain's available options for an emergency landing.